methodcase/rupa/README.md

 # R.U.P.A
-### Remarkable Understanding PLDT Agent
+### Remarkable Understanding Personal Agent

-   Rupa is a messaging app chat bot, that can perform simple taks, and give out instant answers to common PLDT customer inquiries.
+   Rupa is a messaging app chat bot, that can perform simple taks, and give out instant answers to common inquiries.

 ### Technologies Used
  - ReactJS